Esker: Geology

 Most eskers are argued to have formed within ice-walled tunnels by streams that flowed within and under glaciers.
-They tended to form around the time of the glacial maximum, when the glacier was slow and sluggish.
-After the retaining ice walls melted away, stream deposits remained as long winding ridges.
+They tend to form around the time of the glacial maximum, when a glacier is slow and sluggish.
+After the retaining ice walls melt away, stream deposits remain as long winding ridges.

 Eskers may also form above glaciers by accumulation of sediment in supraglacial channels, in crevasses, in linear zones between stagnant blocks, or in narrow embayments at glacier margins.
 Eskers form near the terminal zone of glaciers, where the ice is not moving as fast and is relatively thin.

 Esker in Sims Corner Eskers and Kames National Natural Landmark, Washington, US.
 (Trees at the edge of the esker and the single lane road crossing the esker to the right of the photo provide scale.)

 Plastic flow and melting of the basal ice determines the size and shape of the subglacial tunnel.
 This in turn determines the shape, composition and structure of an esker.
-Eskers may exist as a single channel, or may be part of a branching system with tributary eskers.
-They are not often found as continuous ridges, but have gaps that separate the winding segments.
-The ridge crests of eskers are not usually level for very long, and are generally knobby.
+Eskers may exist as a single channel or may be part of a branching system with tributary eskers.
+They are not often found as continuous ridges but have gaps that separate the winding segments.
+The ridge crests of eskers are not usually level for very long and are generally knobby.
 Eskers may be broad-crested or sharp-crested with steep sides.
 They can reach hundreds of kilometers in length and are generally 20–30 m in height.